 If you are not familiar with critical appraisal step, we recommend reading Sections 3.5 (www.environmentalevidence.org/guidelines/section-3) and 8 (www.environmentalevidence.org/guidelines/section-8) of CEE Guidelines before you download the tool.
 The tool can be used or tested in evidence syntheses addressing ‘PICO’ or ‘PECO’ type questions.
 If you are not familiar with these question types, we recommend reading Section 2 of CEE Guidelines(www.environmentalevidence.org/guidelines/section-2) before you download the tool.
 Since the tool is designed to evaluate risk of bias (or internal validity), external validity cannot be evaluated with this tool.

-Download the Collaboration for Environmental Evidence Critical Appraisal Tool version 0.1 (prototype):
+Download the Collaboration for Environmental Evidence Critical Appraisal Tool version 0.3 (prototype):

-Provide feedback via our questionnaire.
+Provide feedback via our questionnaire for version 0.3.

 Any suggestions and queries (including participation into the development of the tool as a collaborator) can be directed to Ko Konno (Bangor University) at email@example.com

 The Initial draft version 0.2 can be found here:

 Provide feedback via our questionnaire for version 0.1.